Modules are essential components of Drupal that add extended functionality to the website and turn a simple website into a very powerful beast!

 Drupal 8 Picture Modules

 The Drupal 8 core includes the responsive_image module into the core of the CMS.

 As the name implies, this module allows you to add additional effects to images and the image UI such as the example above.

 This module allows images on your website to be displayed in a convenient overlay over the current page.
 This allows for a distraction-free usage of images within the text.

 In this article, I introduced several Drupal 8 ready modules that are essential for setting up and managing various aspects of the website.
-Drupal 8 is still work-in-progress with new modules being introduced on a regular basis and older Drupal 7 modules being ported to Drupal 8.
+Drupal 8 is a lot mature now and a lot of new modules are still being introduced on a regular basis.
 If you think I have missed out an important Drupal 8 ready module or would like to contribute to the discussion, do leave a comment below.
-If you wish to try these modules without the hassle of setting up a Drupal environment yourself, then try Cloudways managed Drupal cloud hosting for an easy one-click installation of Drupal.
+If you wish to try these modules without the hassle of setting up a Drupal environment yourself, then try Cloudways managed Drupal cloud hosting for an easy 1-Click installation of Drupal.

 If you are looking to speed up your Drupal website, you might be interested in reading our blog post on: Speeding Up Drupal.

 Start Creating Web Apps on Managed Cloud Servers Now!